 Heavy Duty Winter Coat

 These coats tend to be on the pricier side.
-You’re not getting a heavy duty winter coat for $50, but for a couple hundred or a few hundred it is possible to get one that will last the test of time.
-A truly great winter coat can last for many years, or even well over a decade.
-Personal experience talking on that one.
-The RAB Neutrino Endurance Jacket is an outstanding example of one of these heavy duty winter coats.
+You’re not getting a heavy-duty winter coat for $50, but for a couple hundred or a few hundred, it is possible to get one that will last time.

 As well as what they bring to the table.
-The Freeze Defense is another top rated winter coat I have a lot of respect for (pictured to the left) and is worth a serious look.
+The Freeze Defense is another top-rated winter coat I greatly respect (pictured to the left) and is worth a serious look.

-Great selection, a good fitting and very warm winter coat designed for alpine & harsh winter conditions.
+Great selection, a good fitting and warm winter coat designed for alpine & harsh winter conditions.

 Lined Blue Jeans

 For very short periods of time you might get away with regular blue jeans.
-That being said, lined blue jeans are far superior for consistently cold winter temperatures.
+Lined blue jeans are far superior for consistently cold winter temperatures.
 That extra layer makes a world of difference in Arctic cold.

 Thick Wool Socks